LogtalkDotOrg/logtalk3/library/edcg/NOTES.md

 Introduction
 ------------

 DCG notation gives us a single, hidden accumulator.
 Extended DCG notation (implemented by this library) lets predicates have arbitrarily many hidden accumulators.
-As demonstrated by the Synopsis above, those accumulators can be implemented with arbitrary goals (like `integer::plus/3`).
+As demonstrated by the synopsis above, those accumulators can be implemented with arbitrary goals (like `integer::plus/3`).

 Benefits of this library: